CptMonac/Fex2016_Projects/Lesson_2/Readme.md

 ---
 ##Student Pair-programming sessions

-###Create your first robot
+1. Create your first robot
+* This lesson will teach you how to move your robot around the field.

 * Creating a robot can be easy
 * Making your robot a winner is not :).
 * Writing a robot can be addictive
 * Once you get going, you'll watch your creation as it goes through growing pains, making mistakes and missing critical shots.
 * As you learn, you'll be able to teach your robot how to act and what to do, where to go and who to avoid.
 * The robot you will be creating is a simple one that moves side to side.
-This lesson will teach you how to move your robot around the field.

 **Instructions**
 * Launch the 'robocode.bat' file